The Favourites of Henrik Jeppesen

 Food poisoning in the Andaman Islands

-In 2014 I had some of the worst days of my life after getting food poisoned in the Andaman Islands at a resort, or rather a B&B called, Ixzire Resort.
+In 2014 I had some of the worst days of my life after getting food poisoning in the Andaman Islands at a resort, or rather a B&B called, Ixzire Resort.
 A fish curry gave me terrible problems.
 Some days later on the flight back to the mainland, I got breathing problems in the plane, but there was on doctor on board to help.
 I got oxygen, but I was so weak that I continued to lay down, even during the landing.

 Big thanks to The Leela Palace and ITC Grand Chola in Chennai for taking great care of me.
 The hospital in Chennai was, however, an unpleasant experience.
 I cancelled the rest of my trip within India and went back to Europe.
 A few months later, I got breathing problems several times in America.
 I’m sure it was because of that same fish curry in the Andaman Islands.
-Since what horrifyingly experience, I am a lot more careful about what I eat and where.
+Since that horrifying experience, I am a lot more careful about what I eat and where.

 I have been robbed four times in my travels.
 In Liverpool, Xi’an, Brussels and at a ferry station in the Gambia.
 In Liverpool, when I was 17 was the worst.
 I was waiting for a train to Manchester in the evening when a young man grabbed a PSP (small video game device) out of my hands and ran off together with another man.
 I got close to them and offered them money, but they increased their pace.

 I was in shock and too afraid to keep following them.
 Instead, I went to a local police station with the help of a friendly local.
-I filled a police report, and the friendliness of the local officer meant a lot for me as I think back.
+I filled out a police report, and the friendliness of the local officer meant a lot for me as I think back.
 I said to him that I was stupid because I used the PSP at the train station, but he said clearly to me “You’re not stupid”.
 It made an impression on me as a young traveller that was very inexperienced with travelling and interacting with people outside Denmark.

 A phone call in Cape Town

 In 2011 my mother called me and asked if I was standing.
 She had something to tell me.
 My uncle had died of a heart attack.
-He was a wonderful man, and I was obviously in shock and screamed in the bedroom of my room at Taj Cape Town, while housekeepers were at the living room.
+He was a wonderful man, and I was obviously in shock and screamed in the bedroom of my room at Taj Cape Town, while housekeepers were in the living room.
 They were so lovely, caring and supportive.
 The hotel team treated me with a lot of care and support, which I highly appreciated.